Vague Preference Policy Learning for Conversational Recommendation: METHODOLOGY

-Following UNICORN~\cite{deng2021unified}, we introduce a unified policy learning framework that can systematically integrate the conversation and recommendation component to solve the decision making problem in CRS.

-We employ a Deep Q-Network (DQN) algorithm to address the challenge of making conversational decisions that consider users' vague or dynamic preferences in CRS.
-The DQN algorithm has been proven effective in learning action policies in dynamic environments, such as Markov Decision Processes (MDPs), making it well-suited for predicting the next decision based on a series of historical choices.
+We employ a Deep Q-Network (DQN) algorithm to address the challenge of making conversational decisions that consider users’ vague or dynamic preferences in CRS.
+The DQN algorithm can learn from the preference distributions estimated by ASE, which capture the user’s current and historical preferences over items and attributes.
+By optimizing the Q-value function, the DQN algorithm can predict the optimal action for each conversation state that maximizes the long-term conversational rewards.